Flash-X/Flash-X-docs/docs/source/IO.rst

    #setup for UG and parallel netCDF ./setup unitTest/IO -auto +pnetcdf
    +ug

-Run the test like any other Flash-X simulation:
+Run the test like any other |flashx| simulation:

 .. container:: codeseg